 Furthermore, the IRS will no longer allow an entity (such as a corporation or limited liability company) to be a responsible party on the EIN application.
 This process formerly worked as a “back door” to obtain an EIN quickly online.

 Speaking of back doors, most tax practitioners are aware that the IRS discontinued its practice of granting EINs over the phone a number of years ago.
 As a result of the discontinuing the practice of granting EINs over the phones, EINs could only be obtained online so long as the responsible party (as previously defined) had an SSN (not ITIN), or by submitting a fax application if the responsible party only had an ITIN or if the responsible party had neither an ITIN or SSN.
-Unbeknownst to some practitioners, EINs for foreign entities can still (even today) be obtained over the phone relatively quickly.
-The IRS is available to provide the EIN from 6:00 AM EST – 11:00 PM EST (this author has personally received an EIN at 11:00 PM from a parking lot at the EPCOT center) – the “back door.”
+The IRS is available to provide the EIN from 6:00 AM EST – 11:00 PM EST.

 Practitioners should be prepared to account for the increased difficulty and time for obtaining EINs for non-U.S. people who do not have an ITIN or SSN.

-Contact us, your business attorney in Florida, to help you obtain an EIN, ITIN or SSN in the United States.
+Contact us or schedule a consultation with your business attorney in Miami, Florida USA to help you obtain an EIN, ITIN or SSN in the United States.